Kastellan/omegga-LootChest/README.md

 All chests respawn as a glowing gold cube (with a light and audio component).
 I suggest taking one of these and duping them to make your starting chests.

 Use /resetlootchests to reset all loot chests in the server (minigame independent).

+The loot table is located within loottable.json.
+You can add items, edit item spawn weight, and edit item scale by rarity tier.

 ## Known Issues
 - Only works with one minigame.